 District Overview

-Castleberry ISD is located five miles west of downtown Fort Worth, in a densely populated community covering an area of approximately 5.438 square miles.
+Castleberry Independent School District (CISD) is located five miles west of downtown Fort Worth, serving a diverse student body in a densely populated area spanning approximately 5.44 square miles.
 The district includes the City of River Oaks (pop.
-7,646), a large portion of Sansom Park (pop.
-5,454), and a small portion of the City of Fort Worth.* Castleberry ISD is bound on the west and the south by the Trinity River, on the east by Fort Worth, and the north by Lake Worth.
+7,646), much of Sansom Park (pop.
+5,454), and a portion of Fort Worth.
+Bordered by the Trinity River to the west and south, Fort Worth to the east, and Lake Worth to the north, Castleberry ISD is dedicated to providing high-quality education that prepares students for success in an evolving world.

 * Population information obtained from April 2020 Census Review.

-** Demographic information obtained from PEIMS 2023-2024 Fall Student Data Review.
+** Demographic information obtained from PEIMS 2024-2025 Fall Student Data Review.

 Vision